 Special Religious Education is a voluntary program in State Schools in New South Wales.
-There are also similar programs in some other States.

 Special Religious Education (or Scripture as it is better known) complements the general education of Greek Orthodox children.
 Scripture classes focus on an Orthodox way of life and identity.

 The lessons include much more than Bible knowledge.
 These are not classes on ethics.

 They help develop the religious sense of each child.
 For instance, they are shown how to pray, how to make the sign of the Cross and the importance of the Sacraments in our life.

 Children are taught the hymns of the Church.
 They are acquainted with the Liturgy and Feasts of the Orthodox Church.

 The Greek Orthodox Archdiocese of Australia encourages all its members to be involved in Special Religious Education to enrich local school communities.

 Participation is free and entirely voluntary and only at the discretion of the parents or guardians.